lk101101/Vocabulary-Word-Finder/README.md

         All of these examples would return the row
         - querulous, adjective, full of complaints; complaining in an annoyed way

-## 2. Users can add their own words to the CSV file by choosing 'a' and using the format | word, type, meaning of the word |
+## 2. Users can add their own words to the CSV file by choosing 'a'.
+Use the format | word, type, meaning of the word |.
+Users have the option to add words in bulk or choose 'quit' to exit the program.

 ### Note:
 The rows are separated by commas, so a definition with commas will create new columns.
 Instead, do not put any spaces after a comma.
 The search function for the meaning column can separate words from semicolons, commas, etc.